PatrycjaBednarek/exercise/README.txt

 Q2.
 For these 20 movies, list the persons who are most often credited and list the different titles of the 20 movies.

-I have used Postgres 14.1 to create a database